 Problem Description.
 The study area is mostly an urban setting that is encroaching floodplain boundaries.
 Flood risk management is the only authorized purpose for the study.
 Recreation features may be added, if economically justified, within the limits specified by ER 1105-2-100.
-A total of 8 alternatives were developed for the final array; of these, 5 alternatives were carried forward.
-Table 8 shows these plans and their descriptions.
+A total of 8 alternatives were developed for the final array; of these, 5 alternatives were carried forward, as shown in Table 8.